jnissan1/wdc-devops-assignment/infrastructure/README.md

 "Debugging, fixing and successfully executing the included CI scripts on your Kubernetes-based self-hosted runner."

 ### Status
-Fixed all python and GitHub Actions Workflow issues and output is as expected.
+* Fixed all python and GitHub Actions Workflow issues and output is as expected.

-Improved the pod_exposer action to allow setting the environment variable ("POD_NAME") as a parameter in the script, instead of keeping it hardcoded.
-You can set the variable name you want as an ENV variable of the `wdc-devops/.github/workflows/main.yml` and it will retreive it.
+* Bonus: Improved the pod_exposer action to allow setting the environment variable ("POD_NAME") as a parameter in the script, instead of keeping it hardcoded.
+You can set the variable name you want pulled in the `ENV_EXPORTER` file at the root folder of the repo. currently configured to retreive HOSTNAME because POD_NAME is not set in my cluster.

 # Terraform Infrastructure